 Hello workawayers!
 We are pretty new here and would love some help with our project and allow you to discover a beautiful part of France that has not yet been overrun with tourists!

-We are just in the beginning stages and need help like gardening, trail building and clearing, moving and/or cutting logs, sanding, cleaning up & getting working the four à pain (pizza oven), painting and general outside work.
-Most of the work is outdoors, although we have a few odd jobs inside (like sanding/painting) if the weather is really terrible.
+For the workawayers, we are still in the beginning stages and need help in the gardens, trail building and clearing, moving and/or cutting logs, sanding, cleaning up & getting working the four à pain (pizza oven), painting and general outside work.
+Currently, most of the work is outdoors in the large garden.

 The property itself is beautiful with expansive views of the river 'Lot'.
 It's a place of quiet and nature, no big city nearby.
 Lots of walking trails directly on the property with a ruisseau (stream), some waterfalls too!
 There are wild boar, deer and other wildlife right on the property.
 In mushroom season, we have cepes, girolle and other mushroooms to hunt.

 If you like hiking, biking, fishing and just being in unspoiled nature, then you will love it here!
 Also good wine!
 We have vineyards on the property and a friendly winemaker who rents them out from us.
 He makes fantastic wine and the area is home to a small pocket of other lovely regional wines